The Directors present herewith the Nineteenth Annual Report on the

 During FY16, your Company has not accepted any deposits from the public

 within the meaning of the provisions of the Non-Banking Financial

 Companies Acceptance of Public Deposits (Reserve Bank) Directions, 1998

-or under Chapter V of the Companies Act, 2013.
+or under Chapter V of the Act.

 PARTICULARS OF LOANS, GUARANTEES AND INVESTMENTS

 are not given.